stases/math4ai_temp/docs/essentials/why_derivatives.md

 We do now want to spend too much time on basic differentiation techniques and rather give you a general approach to differentiation from which things such as the sum rule, product rule, chain rule, et cetera, will follow directly.
-If you need a refresher on the basic derivative rules, we included them in **HERE (add)**.
+If you need a refresher on the basic derivative rules, we included them in [this section](../../derivative_rules).
 Let us now dive into the actual derivatives!